-- MD, Russian State Medical University, Moscow 1993 - PhD in Molecular Biology with S.Lukyanov, Russian Academy of Sciences, Moscow 1996 - Postdoctoral fellow with P.Gruss at the Max Planck Institute for Biophysical Chemistry, 1996 - 2001 - since 2002 Research Group Leader at the Max Planck Institute for Experimental Medicine, Dept. Molecular Biology of Neuronal Signals
+- MD, Russian State Medical University, Moscow 1993 - PhD in Molecular Biology with S.Lukyanov, Russian Academy of Sciences, Moscow 1996 - Postdoctoral fellow with P.Gruss at the Max Planck Institute for Biophysical Chemistry, 1996 - 2001 - since 2002 Research Group Leader at the Max Planck Institute for Biophysical Chemistry; Department Molecular Cell Biology, Göttingen

 During development, several populations of progenitor cells in the dorsal telencephalon generate a large variety of neurons.
 These neurons acquire distinct morphologies and physiological properties and serve distinct functions in the mammalian cerebral cortex.
 We are interested in the cellular and molecular mechanisms underlying cell fate specification in the mouse cerebral cortex.
 We focus on the mechanisms controlling the generation of neurons of different cortical layers.
 We apply a combination of genetic, molecular and cell biological approaches.
 We have identified several genes that control cortical development.
 One of them, Sip1 is a transcription factor implicated in Mowat-Wilson syndrome (MWS) in humans.
 MWS patients suffer from intellectual disability, microcephaly and seizures.
+We inactivated the gene specifically in cortical precursors.
+This resulted in the degeneration of the entire hippocampus.
+We have shown that in the hippocampus Sip1 controls activity of non-canonical Wnt pathway.

 Another gene we identified, Satb2 is a transcription factor of a novel type that interacts with special chromosomal regulatory elements, Matrix Attachment Regions.
 Satb2 is an important determinant of neurons of superficial cortical layers.
+In order to study its role in neural development we produced several mouse mutants where Satb2 expression is altered.
 There are several other genes that have been identified in the lab whose function in the cortical development remains to be revealed.